Photography composition: balance

 I’ll demonstrate the difference between a balanced image versus an imbalanced image in a moment.
 Let’s first look at the aspects of balance.

 There are two types of balance in composition

 - Symmetrical balance, which is also called formal balance.

 - Asymmetrical balance, which is also called informal balance.

 When we talk about balance, we are talking about visual weight, which we’ll get to.

 Like most informal things, this type of balance in composition is more subtle than symmetrical balance.
-It is a bit of a juggling act, as you always need to think about which element holds the most visual weight and then balance that with the elements in the image that hold less visual weight.
+It’s a bit of a juggling act, because you have to think about which element holds the most visual weight and then balance that with the elements in the image that hold less visual weight.

 We’ll have a look at six types of asymmetrical balance for composing strong images.
 These are: